Breadcrumb

 The EU regulation on the marketing and use of explosives precursors limits consumers’ ability to freely obtain chemicals that may be misused to produce explosives.

-The licence process only applies to private persons.
+Private persons must apply for a licence from the National Police Board to purchase explosives precursors.
 Those who require these substances in their business activities do not need to apply for a licence to purchase them.
-However, traders must address other new requirements set out in the EU regulation and Finnish law.
+However, traders must address other requirements set out in the EU regulation and Finnish law.

 Substances and their concentrations for the purchase and possession of which a licence can be granted in accordance with the EU regulation on the marketing and use of explosives precursors:

-- Nitromethane (CAS RN 75-52-5) 16–100% by weight
+• Nitromethane, (CAS RN 75-52-5), 16–100% by weight

-- Nitric acid (CAS RN 7697-37-2) 3–10% by weight
+• Nitric acid, (CAS RN 7697-37-2), 3–10% by weight

 Substances for which no licence can be granted in accordance with the EU regulation on the marketing and use of explosives precursors if their concentration exceeds the threshold value below:

-- Potassium chlorate (CAS RN 3811-04-9) 40% by weight
+• Potassium chlorate, (CAS RN 3811-04-9), 40% by weight

-- Potassium perchlorate (CAS RN 7778-74-7) 40% by weight
+• Potassium perchlorate, (CAS RN 7778-74-7), 40% by weight

-- Sodium chlorate (CAS RN 7775-09-9) 40% by weight
+• Sodium chlorate, (CAS RN 7775-09-9), 40% by weight

-- Sodium perchlorate (CAS RN 7601-89-0) 40% by weight
+• Sodium perchlorate, (CAS RN 7601-89-0), 40% by weight

-- Ammonium nitrate (CAS RN 6484-52-2) in concentration of 16% by weight of nitrogen in relation to ammonium nitrate or higher
+• Ammonium nitrate, (CAS RN 6484-52-2) in concentration of 16% by weight of nitrogen in relation to ammonium nitrate or higher

 To obtain a licence, the National Police Board must be provided with an accurate and reliable account of how the regulated explosives precursor will be stored.
 No licence can be granted if it cannot be reliably verified that the regulated explosives precursor will be stored safely.

-According to the valid EU regulation, the National Police Board must, before granting any licence, verify the applicant’s background, including information on any prior criminal judgements issued anywhere in the European Union.
+The National Police Board must, before granting any licence, verify the applicant’s background, including information on any prior criminal judgements issued anywhere in the European Union.
 As a result, the processing of applications takes several weeks.

 Proceed as follows